 I postpone further discussion of welfare for the basic example until I have introduced facilities-based competition.
-Before doing the latter, I discuss the optimum regulatory markup on average costs and its dependence on how even the distribution of the population is.
+Before doing the latter, I discuss the optimum regulatory mark-up on average costs and its dependence on how even the distribution of the population is.

-3.4 Side remark: The impossibility of cost oriented, geographically uniform access charges
+3.4.
+Side remark: the impossibility of cost oriented, geographically uniform access charges

 Regulation of access charges and rental rates in the EU is cost-oriented according to forward looking long run average incremental costs (FLR(A)IC) in most cases.
-Furthermore, rates are typically set in geographically uniform way.
-In our model FLRIC implies regulation according to (economic) average costs.
-The effect of such a regulation is straightforward:
+Furthermore, rates are typically set in geographically uniform way.12 In our model FLRIC implies regulation according to (economic) average costs.
+The effect of such a regulation is straightforward and leads to the following

-The monopolist does not invest at all in such a regime!
+Observation: The monopolist does not invest at all in such a regime!

-The reason is that with strictly decreasing population density independent of the smallest covered region $\underline{s}$ about half of the regions (markets) do not break even.
-Choosing a larger value of $\underline{s}$ would decrease costs and also average costs due to higher population density and would therefore further decrease regulated rates.
+The reason is that with strictly decreasing population density independent of the smallest covered region \underline{s} about half of the regions (markets) do not break even.
+Choosing a larger value of \underline{s} would decrease costs and also average costs due to higher population density and would therefore further decrease regulated rates.
 With strictly increasing population density across regions, geographically uniform FLRIC inevitably leads to a zero investment level.